Altinn/altinn-studio-docs/content/app/development/ux/components/FileUpload/_index.en.md

 schemaname: FileUpload # Component schema name used to autogenerate list of properties from json schema (replace with appropriate component name)
 weight: 10 # Do not change, the components will be sorted alphabetically
 toc: true
-hidden: false # Remove when creating new component page from template
+hidden: true # Remove when creating new component page from template
 ---
 <!-- HOW TO USE THIS TEMPLATE
 - Read the comments within each section for guidance.